Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 [How to be a programmer] by Robert L. Read, lists skills to develop for beginner (personnal, team), intermediate (personnal, team, judgment) and advanced (Technological Judgment, Compromising Wisely, Serving Your Team) programmers

+[Being a Senior Engineer at Google / Microsoft / Stripe]
+> At the senior levels most of your time goes into identifying **what** needs to be built and **how** to build it.
+> You have to research what the problem looks like.
+You talk to others and get everyone to agree on what needs to be done.
+> These are your new tools:
+> - Research the problem
+> - Design the solution
+> - Build consensus

 ### The Ten Commandments of Egoless Programming
 - Understand and accept that you will make mistakes.